 4. Gran Vía

-One of the streets perpendicular to Gran Vía is Calle de Fuencarral which is a pedestrian-only shopping street.
-This streets has more small businesses than Gran Vía, without being too remote for someone with only a few days to see the city.
+One of the streets perpendicular to Gran Vía is Calle de Fuencarral, which is a pedestrian-only shopping street.
+This street has more small businesses than Gran Vía, without being too remote for someone with only a few days to see the city.

 5. Takos al Pastor